-For a simple cookbook: You can’t go past the 4 Ingredients Gluten-Free: More Than 400 New and Exciting Recipes All Made with 4 or Fewer Ingredients and All Gluten-Free!— Check it out here.
+For a simple cookbook: You can’t go past the 4 Ingredients Gluten-Free: More Than 400 New and Exciting Recipes All Made with 4 or Fewer Ingredients and All Gluten-Free! available at Amazon — See details.
 Mine is well bookmarked.
 It includes vegetarian meals, also.

 3. The Low-Carb Diets